SimonTC/odrive-context-scripts/README.md

 `@reboot ~/.odrive-agent/bin/odriveagent &`

+### Create mount point
+Run the following command in your terminal where [local folder] is the folder you want as topfolder for the odrive folders.

+`odrive mount [local folder] /`

+NOTE: In this example we just make a mount point for the odrive main folder.
+It seems you have to have a premium account to create multiple mounts, so I am not sure how to do that.

 ### 8. Add scripts to context menu
 Read more about Nautilus scripts [here] (https://help.ubuntu.com/community/NautilusScriptsHowto)
 1. copy odrive_scripts.py to the odrive installation folder (`~/.odrive-agent`)